RIS: strategy for retail investors in Europe

 • Strengthening the suitability of the proposed product to the needs, interests or preferences of the individual investor.
 The following are now taken into account:

 • The ability of the investor to suffer partial or total losses and the risk appetite of the investor.
-If the assessment is negative, the product cannot be offered to the customer unless she/he expressly requests it.
+If the assessment is negative, the product cannot be offered to the customer unless they expressly requests it.

 • Diversification of all investor portfolios on the basis of information provided by the investor.